HOME Investment Partnerships Program: Benefits provided

-Among these eligible activities, HUD has specified that governments can use funds to carry out "other reasonable and necessary expenses related to the development of non-luxury housing."
+Among these eligible activities, HUD specifies that governments can use funds to carry out "...other reasonable and necessary expenses related to the development of non-luxury housing."

 The final recipients, otherwise known as beneficiaries (e.g. citizens), must be, for the most part, low-income families.
 HUD has designed a general formula for which all governments must comply with when providing HOME funds to citizens, which is that the incomes of families receiving HOME assistance or funds in a specific area (city, county, etc.) must not exceed 80 percent of the area's family income median or average.
 In other words, if say HUD determines that a local area's median income is $25,000, then the HOME funds awarded in that area should only benefit those families with incomes less than, or equal to, 80% of $25,000 (or $20,000).
 HUD publishes the area median incomes plus the 80% income limits every year in its website.

 Administration

 The program is conducted by non-federal US governmental jurisdictions, such as states, cities, urban counties, and so forth, that receive an allocation of federal benefits from HUD.
 All U.S. states are automatically eligible for HOME funds, and each receives a minimum of $3 million for the program, while local governments receive a minimum of $500,000 (unless the United States Congress assigns $1.5 billion or less to the program, in which case they receive a minimum of $335,000).
 However, federal regulations require that every single government that receives funds must provide 25 cents on their own for every HOME dollar used.

-In other words, if for example a state plans to use $1 million of HOME funds during the year, HUD will provide $750,000 (75%) while the State has to provide $250,000 (25%) for the program to achieve the $1 million in assistance goal.
-This compliance requirement is known as "matching", and can be achieved by either donating non-federal cash (e.g. cash from their operations and not from other federal programs), donating materials and labor, donating land or buildings, or donating any other similar resource that can help achieve the goal of providing affordable housing. however, certain areas may be excluded from this requirement or have the percentage reduced if, and only if, HUD allows such reduction or if the area suffered a Presidentially-declared disaster.
+If for example a state plans to use $1 million of HOME funds during the year, HUD provides $750,000 (75%) and the State must provide $250,000 (25%) for the program to achieve the $1 million goal.
+This compliance requirement is known as "matching."
+States can achieve this by either donating non-federal cash (e.g., cash from operations—not from other federal programs), donating materials and labor, donating land or buildings, or donating any similar resources that help achieve the affordable housing goal.
+However, HUD may exclude certain areas from this requirement or reduce the percentage if the area suffered a presidentially-declared disaster.

-In addition to the matching requirement, HUD has established certain earmarking requirements for all governments to follow.
-This compliance requirements obliges state and local governments to set aside 15% of program funds awarded for providing to CHDOs (see above) and setting a limit equal to 10% of program funds awarded for administration and planning expenses (e.g. not less than 90% of total funds must be used for actual assistance, including the 15% for CHDOs).
+In addition to the matching requirement, HUD has earmarking requirements that governments must follow.
+This compliance requirement obliges state and local governments to set aside 15% of program funds awarded for providing to CHDOs (see above) and sets a limit equal to 10% of program funds awarded for administration and planning expenses (e.g., recipients must use not less than 90% of total funds for actual assistance, including the 15% for CHDOs).